-Students participating in this "smart classroom" course will have the opportunity to work closely on a focused, interdisciplinary project team of students, faculty and industry mentors to create and manage an Internet commerce site.
-This course is a follow-up to the Advanced Web Design course.
+Students participating in this course have the opportunity to work closely on a focused, interdisciplinary project team of students, faculty and industry mentors to create and manage an Internet commerce site.
+This course is a follow-up to CGRA2070 Advanced Web Design.
 It is intended to take real-world Web projects and develop them through project management models.
-Students will interact in person and in virtual teams with practitioners from the field.
+Students interact in person and in virtual teams with practitioners from the field.
 Prerequisite: ITEC3020.
-(PT)
+(PT) Ouarter Credit Hours 4.5